An Intuitionistic Formula Hierarchy Based on High-School Identities: Proof Rules as Equalities

 \section{Proof Rules as Equalities}

 \allowdisplaybreaks

-Identifying formulas of intuitionistic (minimal) propositional logic with exponential polynomials\footnote{As opposed to ordinary polynomials where the exponent is only allowed to be a constant, for exponential polynomials the exponent can contain variables or indeed another exponential polynomial.} -- by writing $F\wedge G$ as $FG$, $F\vee G$ as $F+G$, $F\to G$ as $G^F$, and treating atomic formulas as variables -- allows one to generalize the notion of \emph{validity of equations} in the standard model of positive natural numbers by the notion of \emph{formula isomorphism}.
+Identifying formulas of intuitionistic (minimal) propositional logic with exponential polynomials -- by writing $F\wedge G$ as $FG$, $F\vee G$ as $F+G$, $F\to G$ as $G^F$, and $\top$ as $1$, and treating atomic formulas as variables -- allows one to generalise the notion of \emph{validity of equations} in the standard model of positive natural numbers by the notion of \emph{formula isomorphism}.
 Namely, if we take $F\cong G$ as defined in Section~\ref{sec:intro}, the following implication holds (see \cite{FioreDCB2006} for a proof):

 That is, if $F$ and $G$ are isomorphic formulas, then the corresponding arithmetical expressions must be equal for the variables contained therein interpreted over the positive natural numbers.

 Equation validity (and consequently formula isomorphism) poses interesting meta-theoretic problems that go back to Tarski's High-School Identity Problem (see \cite{burris04,FioreDCB2006,Ilik2014}).
 In particular, validity (and isomorphism) is not finitely axiomatisable: there is \emph{no} finite set of equality axioms Ax that is sufficent to \emph{derive} every valid equation (isomorphism), i.e. such that $ \mathbb{N}^+ \vDash F=G ~\Longrightarrow~ \text{Ax} \vdash F=G. $